2016 United States House of Representatives elections in Michigan: District 1

 When Republican Dan Benishek first ran to represent Michigan's 1st congressional district in the 2010 elections, he pledged to serve no more than three terms.
 In March 2015, he decided to run for a fourth term as the district's representative.
-But he changed his mind in September and decided not to seek re-election.
+However, he changed his mind in September and decided not to seek re-election.

 On June 24, Michigan Democratic Party chairman Lon Johnson declared his run for the seat.
 Former Democratic nominee Jerry Cannon also announced his candidacy.
 Republican state senator Tom Casperson announced his run in November 2015.
-Casperson was challenged in the Republican primary by former state legislator Jason Allen who announced he was running in January 2016 and retired U.S. Marine Jack Bergman who declared in March.
+Casperson was challenged in the Republican primary by former state legislator Jason Allen, who announced he was running in January 2016, and retired U.S. Marine Jack Bergman, who declared in March.
 In January 2016, Benishek endorsed Casperson's candidacy.

 In the August 2 primary, Jack Bergman won the GOP nomination and Lon Johnson won the Democratic nomination.